Guide to Crypto Taxes in Singapore for 2023

 Accounting methods for crypto tax in Singapore

 Singapore can consider your gains taxable regular income if the Inland Revenue Authority of Singapore (IRAS) sees your activity as a profit-generating trade.
-Factors in this assessment include holding period, frequency of trades, the purpose of transactions, and the reason for sales.
+Factors in this assessment include the holding period, frequency of trades, the purpose of transactions, and the reason for sales.
 Frequent trading activity and short holds will likely be considered taxable trading income.

 Here are answers to some frequently asked questions about crypto tax Singapore regulation and crypto taxes in Singapore.